foldesistudio/szechenyi-2020-logo/readme.txt

 Contributors: foldesistudio
 Donate link: https://www.paypal.com/donate/?business=47DJVT44PCDGW&no_recurring=0&currency_code=HUF
-Tags: floating content, floating logo, floating sidebar, floating wordpress sidebar, hungary, logo, popup, scrolling banner, scrolling sidebar, static block, sticky advertising, sticky sidebar, szechenyi, szechenyi 2020, szechenyi 2020 logo, wordpress sticky plugin Requires at least: 5.0
+Tags: floating content, floating logo, floating sidebar, floating wordpress sidebar, hungary, logo, popup, scrolling banner, scrolling sidebar, static block, sticky advertising, sticky sidebar, szechenyi, szechenyi 2020, szechenyi 2020 logo, wordpress sticky plugin, Széchenyi Plusz, Széchenyi Terv, Széchenyi Terv Plusz, Demján Sándor, Demján Sándor Program
+Requires at least: 5.2
-Tested up to: 5.9
+Tested up to: 6.9
-Requires PHP: 7.0
-Stable tag: 1.1
+Stable tag: 1.2
+Requires PHP: 7.4
 License: Attribution 4.0 International (CC BY 4.0) License URI: https://creativecommons.org/licenses/by/4.0/

-This plugin places a Széchenyi 2020 logo to the frontend to any position.
+This WordPress plugin places a Széchenyi 2020 logo on the frontend at any position.

 == Description ==

+=== Széchenyi 2020 Logo ===

-Széchenyi 2020 Logo is an all-in-one plug-in with easy to use controls.
-It helps you place a Széchenyi logo as sticky footer or sticky header.
+The Széchenyi 2020 Logo plugin is an all-in-one solution with user-friendly controls that enables you to place a Széchenyi logo as a sticky footer or header on your website.

-If you would like you can modify default placing parameters manually by admin page or WP-CLI commands.
+Additionally, you can modify the default placement parameters manually using the admin page or WP-CLI commands.

-All parameters of settings are stored as transients.
-It means final rendered HTML and CSS source codes on frontend are stored in the cache system of WordPress.
+All settings parameters are stored as transients, which means that the final rendered HTML and CSS source codes on the frontend are cached by WordPress for improved performance.

+=== Széchenyi Plus Logo ===

+There is a new plugin, you can now download the [Széchenyi Plus Logo](http://wordpress.org/plugins/szechenyi-plus-logo/) plugin from the official WordPress repository to display the latest "Széchenyi Terv Plusz" logo.
+Feel free to use it!

 == Languages ==